andyzhugz/QRCodeReader/README.md

 | ‘/api/qrcodereader/main’ | GET | main page |
 | ‘/api/qrcodereader/upload/{path}’ | GET | get the text from QR CODE |

-e.g. when use curl to test,
+When use curl to test it, use the pattern
 `curl -X GET "https://localhost:5001/api/qrcodereader/upload/{path}`

 And there is an existed test, you can use